TomBunting1243/san-francisco-waterfront/README.md

 # San Francisco Waterfront

-A playful, interactive miniature of the Embarcadero, built by Tom Bunting with React, TypeScript and Three.js.
+I wanted a fun, little, interactive cityscape of the Embarcadero as the header image for my portfolio.
+Here is the result, built with Typescript and Javascript primary.

 ![The San Francisco waterfront](public/city-poster.webp)

-This repository contains the city animation on its own: the Ferry Building, Bay Bridge, surrounding architecture, people, parks, streetcars, ferries and a departing fireboat with a rotating water salute.
-Daylight, building lights and the clock follow the real time in San Francisco.
+Detailed representations of the the Ferry Building, Bay Bridge, surrounding architecture, people, parks, streetcars, ferries and a departing fireboat with a rotating water salute.
+Time of day, building lights and the clock follow the real time in San Francisco.

 ## Run locally